Sunday, November 24, 2013

 According to a later document, Alice I'Anson was born on January 25, 1872, in San Francisco, California.
 (1) She had poems published in Belford's MonthlyCalifornian Illustrated, The International, and Overland Monthly magazines.
 In 1895 and 1918, she was in Newark and Sussex, New Jersey, where her family lived.
 By 1930, when her first poem in Weird Tales appeared, Alice was residing in Mexico City.
 Called "Teotihuacon," the poem concerns the ancient Aztecs and their grisly habits of human sacrifice.
 Robert E. Howard wrote a letter to "The Eyrie" in appreciation.
 You can read more at the website REH: Two-Gun Raconteur, here.

 Alice I'Anson had five poems published in Weird Tales and one in its companion magazine, Oriental Stories.
 She also wrote two published letters to "The Eyrie" and one to Oriental Stories.
 Most of those were published posthumously, as Alice died of heart failure at her Mexico City home on the morning of June 5, 1931.
 She was just fifty-eight years old.
 Alice I'Anson was survived by her brother and sister.
 Her remains were interred at the American Cemetery in Mexico City.
-They may yet rest there, far from home.
+They may yet rest there, far from her original home.

 Alice I'Anson's Poems in Weird Tales and Oriental Stories